 They also can benefit your skin.
 "Silk pillowcases keep our skin hydrated due to the smoothness of the fiber....which prevents moisture from being sucked out of our skin," Dr. Jaliman says.

 Switching to a silk pillowcase can help prevent fine lines and is also a good move if you have acne, she says.
 That's "because they are hypoallergenic and can lessen inflammation and irritation," Dr. Jaliman says.
 A cotton pillowcase has a rougher texture than a silk one, which could aggravate acne, she says.

-Bonus: They're also good for your hair, preventing frizz and reducing breakage, Dr. Jaliman says.
+Bonus: They're also a great product for hot sleepers and good for your hair, preventing frizz and reducing breakage, Dr. Jaliman says.

 How to Adjust Your Sleep Position

 You may very well have been sleeping on your back (or stomach, or side) since you were a toddler.
 So it's not always easy to switch up this habit.

 Keep in mind that some adjustments might help one problem, but worsen another.
 For instance, sleeping supine could help with back pain but worsen acid reflux.
 "It may also be advisable to consult with your physician to make sure no other ailments are being overlooked," Dr. Shah says.